strawcity/guitar-effects/rust_audio_processor/README.md

 The daemon mode is designed to run as a systemd service and will:

-- Start audio processing without waiting for user input
+- Start real-time audio processing automatically
 - Run continuously in the background
 - Provide periodic status updates
 - Handle audio device errors gracefully
+- Automatically restart audio processing if it stops

 ## Usage